-One of the common problems is that you don’t make payments on your debts on time, such as your credit card and loans.
-It would help if you were not 30 days late or more because it will begin to file on your credit history and, therefore, lower your score.
+One of the common problems is that you didn’t make payments on your debts on time, such as your credit card and loans.
+It would help if you were not late for more than 30 days because it would begin to file on your credit history and, therefore, lower your score.

 With these payments, you won’t get a 50-point increase immediately, but it will show a noticeable difference.

 Avoid applying for credit cards or loans in the upcoming months

 Making a credit or card application usually affects your credit score because lenders’ reviews are recorded on your credit history.
 Hard credit inquiries will be affected because lenders do a hard credit check to verify your credit file.